 CAPA is an association of pawnbrokers and secondhand dealers and is the only one of its kind in California.
-CAPA’s members are among some of the most regulated businesses in California; among its primary goals are to ensure members maintain the highest level of ethical conduct by following established best practices, and are familiar with and adhere to a myriad of federal, state and local laws and regulations.
+CAPA’s members are among some of the most regulated businesses in California; among its primary goals is to ensure members maintain the highest level of ethical conduct by following established best practices, and are familiar with and adhere to a myriad of federal, state and local laws and regulations.

 CRS is a chapter of the American College of Radiology and is the statewide society of physicians who are board certified in radiology.
 The specialty includes both diagnostic imaging — x-ray and MRI — and radiation oncology — the use of ionizing radiation for treating cancer.

-The California Society of Anesthesiologists is a physician organization dedicated to promoting the highest standards of anesthesiology, to fostering excellence through continuing medical education, and to serving as an advocate for anesthesiologists and their patients.
+The California Society of Anesthesiologists is a physician organization dedicated to promoting the highest standards of anesthesiology, fostering excellence through continuing medical education, and serving as an advocate for anesthesiologists and their patients.

 CSP is the state society for physicians who are board certified pathologists.
-Pathologists usually practice in groups and direct hospital clinical laboratories or freestanding laboratories that provide clinical laboratory services and anatomic pathology, which is the examination of tissues via biopsy for diagnosis.
+Pathologists usually practice in groups, and direct hospital clinical laboratories or freestanding laboratories that provide clinical laboratory services and anatomic pathology, which is the examination of tissues via biopsy for diagnosis.